 Assertive behavior helps you set healthy boundaries with others.
 Boundaries are limits you set around things that make you feel uncomfortable.
 A healthy boundary lets other people know what you will and will not tolerate.

 It’s important to remember that a boundary is your responsibility to uphold, not anybody else’s.
-For example, if you set a boundary around showing up late to meet you for dinner, you might refuse to meet that person for dinner if they are late again.
+For example, if you set a boundary around showing up late to meet you for dinner, you may refuse to meet that person if they are late again.

 With assertive communication, you can set effective boundaries by clearly and authentically expressing your emotions.
 Assertiveness with your feelings lets the other person know why the boundary needs to be set.